 The trailhead in Truman Park is located near the intersection of North Lindbergh Boulevard (Highway 67) and I-270 on Howdershell Road in Hazelwood.
 If you live nearby, you may be able to walk to this greenway.

 Each greenway is managed in cooperation with different municipalities and parks departments, who set the rules for greenway use, parking and hours of operation.
 Greenways often span multiple municipalities, so please be aware that these rules can change as you travel along the trail.
 Please be sure to follow all posted rules and regulations while you are living life outside!

 Click one of the buttons below to plan your route with Google Maps.

 - Existing Greenway

 If you’re not too far from this greenway, you may be able to connect to it on your bike.
 Click the button above to plan your route with Google Maps.

-You can access this greenway by taking the #38 MetroBus and exiting at the intersection of Hazelwest and Howdershell Road.
-Walk 1.1 mile to Truman Park.
-(There is a sidewalk and it is a bit of a hilly walk).
+You can access this greenway from the #77 bus and exit at Village Square Shopping Center.
+Walk or bike 1.8 miles to Truman Park.
+(There is a sidewalk and it is a bit hilly).

 You cannot currently access this greenway via Metrolink.

 You can park in Truman Park in Hazelwood.